Apparel Merchandising and Product Development

 The School of Human Environmental Sciences and the University offer a variety of outlets for students to gain professional development experiences.

-The American Association of Textile Chemists and Colorists (AATCC) student chapter is located in the School of Human Enviromental Sciences at the University of Arkansas.
+The American Association of Textile Chemists and Colorists (AATCC) student chapter is located in the School of Human Environmental Sciences at the University of Arkansas.
 The group is open to all Apparel Merchandising and Product Development majors and anyone who is interested in merchandising, product development, or textile science.

 AATCC meets once a month during the school year in the Home Economics Building.
 For more information, please contact one of the club faculty sponsors: Dr. Laurie Apple (lapple@uark.edu) or Dr. Leigh Southward (csouthwa@uark.edu).